 Employment Contract

 It seems a bit harsh, but you must terminate the deceased employee’s employment the same way if an employee had left your organisation.
-The employment contract becomes “frustrated” on the date the employee died, and therefore the contractual agreement between the employer and employee has come to an end.
+The employment contract becomes “frustrated” on the date the employee died.
+Therefore the contractual agreement between the employer and employee has come to an end.

 Payroll